After travelling alone in Russia for the first time, here are a few essential tips that will be helpful while planning a trip to Russia.

 Electric plugs

-Russia uses 220-volt electricity which is similar to India but you will need an adapter since Russia uses 2 round European outlets.
+Russia uses 220-volt electricity which is similar to what we use in India but you will need an adapter since Russia uses 2 round European outlets.
 Universal adapters are easily available on www.amazon.in